jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-Now, what does the rulebook encourage—for us to be player gods of the young and growing Information Age, or to stay extras of the Industrial Age?
+Now, what does the rulebook encourage—for us to be player gods of the young and growing Internet Age, or to stay extras of the tried and true Industrial Age?

 Evolution needs us to buy solar-power roofs, start a 3D printing business in the garage, install a Hydroloop water resuser.
-These are the new technologies that will help solve our problems.
-They're also levers of power everyone on Main Street can control.
+These are the new technologies that will help solve our problems, and thereby be levers of power everyone on Main Street can control.
 But do you now if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
-Where do you find your local business by-laws, building codes, tax laws?
+Do you know where to find your local business by-laws, building codes, tax laws?

 Our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, lawsuit, or audit.
-Our rulebook makes being an extra is easy today; whole being a player god is risky.
+Our rulebook makes being an extra is easy today, while being a player god is risky.

 Technologically speaking there's no reason for this.
-Regular people can work as easily as the _Cities: Skylines_ clip above.
-Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, SQL databases.
-Today we can make the Information Age rulebook seemless.
+Regular people can work as freely as the _Cities: Skylines_ clip above.
+Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases.
+Today we can make the Internet Age rulebook seemless.
 We can have so many levers of power in our hands!

 But an easy to use, friendly, reasonable list of rules, codes, regulations, and by-laws will only be a happy reality once Main Streets embrace the era of mass-collaboration using Techvolution as their shield and motivation.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
-He's building a new store for his repair company.
+He's building a new store.
 A complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
 Companies wont disappear in the future—we'll always need big organizations.
 They'll just be checked and balanced by individuals and small companies connected in mass-collaboration.
-We'll make the Information Age rulebook a little later, in Techvolution II: Building the Life Star._
+We'll make the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._

 ## Click

 What makes something click in a person's mind?
 If only we knew.
 Sadly, we can't decide to cry, scream, or love.
 We must wait for a connection.
-A handshake between two friends, or a glance across the dinner table of a first date.
+A perfectly cooked meal, or a glance during a first date.
 Here's some stand-up that'll probably make you laugh, I'll make a point afterwards.

 https://www.youtube.com/watch?v=ZOiPQ8nqB1s&feature=youtu.be&t=19

 Note, followers of the Industrial Age complain because their time period is over, so they can't contribute to society anymore and instead live unfulfilled, unhappy lives, as mere extras.

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does—when we can't go back.
 And could you ever drop Netflix and do back to Blockbuster?
-What about flipping through encyclopedia books?
-Or calling a taxi-cab?
-Of course not, and that's a good sign you're a believer in the Information Age.
-So, lets return to the book and our mission to get you to drop the addiction to mass-production and phantom chasing of Left/Right politics for Techvolution, a new philosophy that gives Main Street the right and duty to upgrade our civilization to the Information Age because you are the true and rightful player god.
+What about flipping through encyclopedia books, or calling a taxi-cab?
+Of course not, and that's a good sign you're a believer in the Internet Age.
+So, lets return to the book and our mission to get you to drop the addiction to mass-production and phantom chasing of Left/Right politics for Techvolution, a new philosophy that gives Main Street the right and duty to upgrade our civilization to the Internet Age because you are the true and rightful player god.
 The antagonists are just pretenders.

 # Mid Point

 ## A Techvolution Battle Scene.
 Wikipedia vs. Books.
-Information Age vs. Industrial Age
+Internet Age vs. Industrial Age

-Before we return to the battle with Darth Blockbuster, let's talk about another battle in support of the Information Age.
+Before we return to the battle with Darth Blockbuster, let's talk about another battle in support of the Internet Age.
 The fight against Darth Enclyclopedia.

 As people encounter problems, we of course ask questions.
 Today those might be, why are the movies so expensive, are candy applies real apples, or, more importantly, what are proven techniques to stop malaria infections.
 Humanity records and find answers by creating a reference tool.

 Our first reference tool was the wisdom of our elders.
 The first technological upgrades were papyrus scrolls and ink (around 2300 BC) and books (about 300 BC), which turned some elders into experts like Hippocrates and Aristotle.
 When wood-pulp paper (1200) and the printing press (1456) were invented, humanity unleashed mass-produced books.
 Now experts could share knowledge between themselves and educate the masses.
 We called the reference books encyclopedias.
 As Douglass already showed us, knowledge is the greatest lever of power.

 That's why encyclopedias were a massive hit; up until a generation ago, many households proudly included a physical encyclopedia collection in their library. _The Encyclopedia Britannica_ (1878) was the standard.
 In 1933 it started to be re-published every year to keep people updated to the latest facts.
-When the Information Age hit in the 1970s, home computers, digital printers, and telecommunications meant encyclopedias were written and stored digitally.
+When the Internet Age hit in the 1970s, home computers, digital printers, and telecommunications meant encyclopedias were written and stored digitally.
 But they remained a set of printed books and CD's controlled by experts.

-Then came the world wide web (1991), a new technology that brought the internet, and the Information Age, directly to Main Street.
+Then came the world wide web (1991), a new technology that brought the internet, and the Internet Age, directly to Main Street.
 The internet unlocked many new tools like websites, forums, blogs, and something called "wikis."
 Wiki software lets anyone write or edit a webpage by pressing "edit now."
 All changes are saved, so anyone can erase errors or vandalism by pressing "undo now."
 For years programmers used wikis to write technical manuals collaboratively.

 As web boomed in the late '90s, protagonist Jimmy Wales wondered if the web could upgrade encyclopedias.
 Today, most of us curious about things like the movies or malaria know this story ends with a free online encyclopedia anyone can edit called Wikipedia.
 It became the poster child for the era of mass-collaboration.
 But it didn't start out that way.

 Wikipedia started as Nupedia (2000), a free online copycat of Encyclopedia Britannica.
 Nupedia followed the Industrial Age rationale of making gates.
 It said only "expert" professors were qualified to write articles.
 Wikipedia (2001) was a side project.
-Only the programmers, designers, innovators of the Information Age knew mass-collaboration was the way of the future.
+Only the programmers, designers, innovators of the Internet Age knew mass-collaboration was the way of the future.

 Everyone else didn't realize that with a new technological age, comes a modern philosophy as well.
 The first sign of a problem with Nupedia was that the professors didn't like to share their knowledge.
 In its first year, Nupedia had 12 articles.
 Wikipedia had 40,000.